Are you new to the world of self-publishing?

 - Equipment.
 You don’t need an expensive brand of laptop to start your publishing journey.
 Few other dreams are as affordable to get started with.
 Amazing books have been written entirely by hand.

 - Information.
 The self-publishing community is a supportive place.
 Many of the best blogs contain a wealth of valuable information.
 There's no need to spend a lot on education to make this happen.
+ProWritingAid has a whole library of writing resources for you to use.

 - Apps.
 Many of the best authors use the simplest tools, and even the most advanced writing apps often have powerful free versions.